tpwres/teczki-polskiego-wrestlingu/content/o/ppw.md

 2021 saw them invite several [MZW](@/o/mzw.md) wrestlers for a show held during a [craft beer festival](@/e/ppw/2021-07-30-ppw-poznan-supershow.md) in Poznań, with a [reprise](@/e/ppw/2023-11-24-ppw-piwo-przyjacielem-wrestlingu.md) two years later.
 In 2023 PpW was recognized by Cagematch, and most of its events and wrestlers have been added to their database.
 WrestleMap features news about PpW since 2021.

+In early December 2024 a YouTube channel Newonce uploaded an [interview][newonce-pt-1] with some of the PpW talent.
+In it, [Mister Z](@/w/mister-z.md) said that he had damaged [Rob Scaffold's](@/w/rob-scaffold.md) spine by performing a Piledriver on him.
+This prompted Z to realise that the backyard iteration of PpW needs to be destroyed and rebuilt as a professional promotion in order for the group to be able to carry on.

 #### 2023: Prime Time Transfers, professional ring

 In 2023, due to tensions in [PTW](@/o/ptw.md), a number of its wrestlers appeared on PpW shows, quitting their promotion openly and criticizing [its owner](@/w/pan-pawlowski.md) on social media.
 This further boosted PpW's image on the Polish scene as a place dedicated to the joy of wrestling and not commercial endeavors.
 Later, PpW named this event and the wrestlers "Prime Time Transfers".
 The first one to appear was [Rafi](@/w/rafi.md), followed by [Samson](@/w/samson.md), [Gabriel Queen](@/w/gabriel-queen.md) and later his tag team partner [Vic Golden](@/w/vic-golden.md).